 Let’s dive into InMotion Hosting vs. SiteGround vs. Bluehost…

 Disclosure – I receive customer referral fees from companies mentioned.
 All opinion and data are based on my experiences as a paying customer or consultant to a paying customer.

-InMotion, SiteGround and Bluehost offer a wide menu of hosting products such as Shared Hosting, VPS hosting, Dedicated Hosting, specialized WordPress Hosting and more.
+InMotion, SiteGround, and Bluehost offer a wide menu of hosting products such as Shared Hosting, VPS hosting, Reseller Hosting, specialized WordPress Hosting, domain names, and more.
 But for pricing – we’ll focus on the most common product that small businesses usually need – shared Linux hosting.